 Perhaps the greatest miracles, however, are the lives that followed death.
 These were the birth of our two boys that followed the two miscarriages.
 Even when problem-free, child birth is perhaps the greatest gift (except for second-birth) that God has given us.
 For Eileen, it was anything but problem-free.
 After the two miscarriages, we had all but accepted the fact that we would have no children of our own.
 But she was willing to continue trying and put her own life at risk in order to bring new life into the world.
 At the same time we were investigating adoption, having reluctantly accepted her doctor’s prediction (the same doctor who said she was a ticking time-bomb) that Eileen was unlikely to ever carry a child to term.
 Her diabetes was just too difficult to control.
 Needless to say, God had His own plans and blessed us with two wonderful boys.
 As a result, we have been twice blessed by incredibly miraculous “deliveries.”
 Eileen turned out to be an incredible mother.
 What a shame it would have been if she had never been able to become one.

 The LORD God said, “It is not good for the man to be alone.
 I will make a helper suitable for him.”
 (Genesis 2:18)

 The two became one flesh.
 I thought I knew what that meant when we took our vows in November 1975.
 But when our two sons were born this took on an even deeper meaning for me.
-Next week you can read (and see) Joshua’s story – “Cain’t Leaves His Mark.”
+Next up, Joshua’s story – “Cain’t Leaves His Mark.”